Montrose, Victoria: Notable people

 Kevin Heinze was a pioneering presenter of gardening on television in Australia.
 He hosted a gardening program for ABC Television titled Sow What, which was mostly shot on location at his one-hectare home garden in Montrose, from 1967 to 1988.
 Heinze died on 1 September 2008, aged 80.
 In 2005 the garden was donated to the local shire council for public use.

 Montrose was home to the museum of the Australian author May Gibbs who created the Gumnut Babies series.

-Montrose was also home to documentary filmmaker Rohan Spong who directed the films Winter at Westbeth (2015) and All The Way Through Evening (2012).